Crashes cause traffic jams on all Auckland's motorways

 Crashes and breakdowns are causing heavy traffic on all four of Auckland's major motorways this morning.

-On the Northern Motorway, a crash was partially blocking the citybound left lane just after the Oteha Valley Rd off-ramp causing delays for those heading towards the spot.
+On the Northern Motorway, a crash earlier blocked part of the citybound left lane just after the Oteha Valley Rd off-ramp causing delays for those heading towards the spot.
 Traffic was also heavy between Oteha Valley Rd and Onewa Rd.

-On the Southern Motorway, a breakdown near Mt Wellington had caused citybound traffic to back up but the car had now been cleared from the road.
+On the Southern Motorway, a breakdown near Mt Wellington earlier caused citybound traffic to back up but the car had now been cleared from the road.

 A crash was blocking the bus lane at Patiki Rd, heading towards the city, on the Northwestern Motorway.

-On the Southwestern Motorway, a crash in the southbound lanes near Hillsborough Rd was causing delays back to Maioro St even after it had been cleared.
+On the Southwestern Motorway, an earlier crash in the southbound lanes near Hillsborough Rd was causing delays back to Maioro St even after it had been cleared.

 What to expect: